HENRY HAGGARD | MARCH 15, 2018

 “I think that most people left because they wanted to miss class.
 This was a serious tragedy and I don’t that it’s fair to ditch so that you can miss class,” said another anonymous student.

-“We should have walked out the whole day,” said a final anonymous student.
+“We should have walked out the whole day,” said another.

 After that, I went up to Officer Medina, the resource officer assigned to our school.
 He wore either a taser or a pistol by his side but seemed nice.
 Medina, taking a positive view, said the protest, “shows that regardless of the tragedy we experience in life, we will always remain united.”